rgoncales/properly_challenge/README.md

   - wrapped them in my own components so I can start building a component library.
 - Unit testing covers utils.
   - mainly focused on filtering util.
-- Every component I used, was actually made into a component.
 - Tried to stick to atomic design to separate pages and components.
 - Redux was built with re-ducks structure, and dispatches mock actions to retrieve data.